archie-cm/Spark-SQL-and-Data-Frames/README.md

 + Find the longest trip for each day!
 + Find Top 5 Most frequent `dispatching_base_num`!
 + Find Top 5 Most common location pairs (PUlocationID and DOlocationID)!
++ Write all of the result to BigQuery table!

 ## SparkSQL